Sampling efficiency of transverse forces in dense liquids

 The memory kernel ${\mathbf M}$ is given by correlations of the pair-potential gradients,

 where $\br_{ij}=\br_i-\br_j$.
 To determine ${\mathbf M}$ we need to consider the evolution of the relative position $\br=\br_{ij}$, which can be shown~\cite{federico-infinite} to follow

-where the Gaussian noise $\boldsymbol{\Xi}$ has correlations $\langle\boldsymbol{\Xi}(t)\otimes\boldsymbol{\Xi}(t')\rangle=T \delta(t-t')+\frac 12 (\mathbf{1}+\gamma {\bf A}){\mathbf{M}}(t-t')(\mathbf{1}-\gamma {\bf A})$.
+where the Gaussian noise $\boldsymbol{\Xi}$ has correlations $\langle\boldsymbol{\Xi}(t)\otimes\boldsymbol{\Xi}(t')\rangle=T\mu \delta(t-t')+\frac 12 (\mathbf{1}+\gamma {\bf A}){\mathbf{M}}(t-t')(\mathbf{1}-\gamma {\bf A})$.
 The procedure is to determine the statistics of $\br$ as a functional of ${\bf M}$, and then to determine the force statistics in the rhs of Eq.~\eqref{eq:sceq} as a functional of $\bf M$, hence obtaining a self-consistent functional equation for $\bf M$.
 In practice, even for equilibrium dynamics, $\bf M$ can only be determined numerically~\cite{manacorda2020numerical}.
 To evaluate the diffusion constant we only need the time integral of the kernel which becomes diagonal, ${\bf M}={\mathbf 1}M$.
 The diffusion constant is expresssed in terms of its time integral $\widehat{M}(\gamma, T)=\int_0^{+\infty}M(t)\dd t$ as

 This result is obtained in even space dimension for a matrix $\bf A$~\cite{federico-infinite} made of $d/2$ identical $2\times 2$ blocks with $\pm 1$ entries (nonidentical blocks would require averaging over the blocks, without affecting our conclusions; working in an odd space dimension would involve a single extra space dimension with negligible effect as $d\gg 1$).
 In the ergodic phase, one can show that the $\gamma$-dependent relaxation time of ${M}$ scales as $\tau(\gamma)=\widehat{M}\propto \gamma^{-1}$ when $\gamma\gg 1$.
 The diffusion constant $D(\gamma,T)$ therefore behaves as $D \sim \gamma$ for large $\gamma$.
 Note also that when $M(t)$ does not relax to $0$ then $\widehat{M}=+\infty$ and $D(\gamma,T)$ vanishes.
-The stationary distribution of the relative position $\br$ allows one to determine the parameters for which $\widehat M = +\infty$, A more careful study of Eq.~\eqref{eq:relative} shows that, in spite of the nonequilibrium nature of the dynamics, the stationary distribution of $\br$ remains the equilibrium one.
-While this is expected for the statics, it is much less trivial when considering the dynamical evolution.
-This implies that the dynamical transition temperature at nonzero $\gamma$ is unaffected by the transverse forces.
-Thus, the constraint of Boltzmann sampling is so strong that transverse forces cannot prevent the emergence of diverging free energy barriers leading to ergodicity breaking, in contrast with active forces~\cite{berthier2013non} or shear flows~\cite{berthier2000two}.
+We expect that the constraint of Boltzmann sampling is so strong that transverse forces cannot prevent the emergence of diverging free energy barriers leading to ergodicity breaking, in contrast with active forces~\cite{berthier2013non} or shear flows~\cite{berthier2000two}.
+This implies that the dynamical transition temperature at nonzero $\gamma$ is unaffected by the transverse forces~\cite{federico-infinite}.